iiimosley/NSS-Boy-Bands/README.md

-# NSS Boy Bands exercise for Javascript
+# Boy Bands & Veggies

-##The Static Web
+Practice appending content to the DOM through looping in Javascript